mangekyou-labs/hollow-zec-evm/README.md

 Hollow extends the 1inch Fusion+ protocol to support a broader set of blockchains.
 For this hackathon, we successfully integrated Bitcoin, Zcash (via transparent HTLCs), Monad, and Etherlink, enabling seamless bidirectional cross-chain swaps between BTC/ZEC and EVM-compatible chains like Monad and Etherlink.
 This proves that Fusion+ can serve as a universal layer for trustless atomic swaps beyond traditional EVM boundaries.

-2. Seamless Multi-Wallet Management in a Chain-Abstracted Context

-Hollow tackles the complexity of managing multiple wallets across heterogeneous chains by enabling chain-abstracted cross-chain orders.
-Using NEAR chain signatures and the Shade Agent Framework, we implemented a secure Trusted Execution Environment (TEE) that acts as a solver for 1inch orders.
-This TEE can sign both BTC and ETH-based cross-chain orders from a single environment—non-custodially—eliminating the friction of fragmented key management across chains.

-Hollow Swap is a cross-chain swap app built on 1inch Fusion+, enabling seamless swaps across Bitcoin, Zcash, Monad, and Etherlink.
-It also integrates NEAR chain signatures via the Shade Agent Framework to execute 1inch cross-chain orders in a fully chain-abstracted manner.

 ## How it's made